eioncustom/WD-HC5XX-Drive-Conversion/README.md

 There is two ways to get wdckit:
 1) From Western Digital, **(Disaclamer: NO COMMAND SUPPORT FROM TECHNICAL SUPPORT)**
+   > Western Digital provided me with v3.2.0.0 [Linux](https://downloads.wdc.com/wdapp/wdckit_lin.zip) & [Windows](https://downloads.wdc.com/wdapp/wdckit_win.zip)
-2) From storage nerds like myself that crowd source utilities like [HDD Gurus](https://files.hddguru.com/download/Software/Western%20Digital/)
+3) From storage nerds like myself that crowd source utilities like [HDD Gurus](https://files.hddguru.com/download/Software/Western%20Digital/)

 Now with utility. drives, and a spare server with a SAS Contoller in it...
 It was time to figure out this utility and test in the DDN Appliance once complete.